Blockchains-Princeton/COS-ECE470-fa2022/Project1/README.md

 If you see "Code format wrong" on the screen, it may be due to changing these lines in the code: `// DO NOT CHANGE THIS COMMENT, IT IS FOR AUTOGRADER.`

 If in _log.txt_ you cannot see the correct log; your zip file may have incorrect directories for the auto-grader to compile.
+Any compilation errors would be in _build_log.txt_ file that gets created in the folder.

 ## Double check (windows)
 Similar to the Unix double-checking auto-grader, we have provided `autograder_windows.bat`.
 First, you need to unzip your netid.zip file manually and put the `COS-ECE470-fa2022-main` folder inside a folder named after your netid.
 Put the folder `your-netid` in the a new folder containing [autograder.sh](autograder.sh) and [add_test.py](add_test.py).
 Make sure that `Cargo.toml` and `src/` is in `your-netid/COS-ECE470-fa2022-main`.
 Then double click `autograder_windows.bat`, enter your netid as instructed, and the result will be shown in a cmd window.